madronalabs/madronalib/README.md

 	/external: small supporting code projects included in their entirety.
 TinyXML, cJSON, portaudio etc.
 	/include: MLDSP.h, madronalib.h
 	/source:
-		/core: utilities for low-level application support: symbols, timers, queues, data structures, etc. these modules shall only depend on other code in /core.
+		/app: utilities for low-level application support: symbols, timers, queues, data structures, models, etc. these modules shall only depend on other code in /app.

 		/deprecated: code from the Juce-based app and the older dynamic DSP graph code.

-		/DSP: functions for making DSP objects including SSE/NEON math libraries.
+		/DSP: functions for making DSP objects including SIMD math libraries.
 These modules shall only depend on code in /DSP, with the exception of the externals/ffft library.
 Include MLDSP.h to include all DSP files.
 NEON code is work